 An artisan named Iqbal Sakka from Udaipur set a Guinness World Record by creating the smallest Indian National Flag.
 This National Flag is only 0.5 mm in size and can pass through the eye of a capacity of 12 needles.

 Iqbal Sakka is a professional handicraft expert has created this smallest tricolour as a tribute to India’s 70th Independence Day.
-Firstly, Canadian National Flag held the world record, but now Indian National Flag holds this achieve World’s Smallest Indian National Flag.
+Firstly, Canadian National Flag held the world record, but now Indian Flag holds this achieve World’s Smallest Indian Flag.
 Iqbal Sakka has also requested President to display the smallest Flag in the National Museum in New Delhi.

 About Iqbal Sakka: